Chosko/guard-combustion/README.md

 ### Combustion port

-Combustion listens to the port 9292 by default.
+Combustion listens on the port 9292 by default.
 You can choose another port (e.g. 3000) modifying (or creating) the file `/path/to/your/engine/.guard_combustion_port`

 	3001